wayn-r/lovelace-lcars-card/flattened_codebase.md

         const height = this._parseSize(elementConfig.layout.height, containerHeight);
         const anchor = elementConfig.layout.anchor;

-        // For center-anchored elements, ensure container is at least as tall as the element if (anchor?.to === 'container' &&
+        if (anchor?.to === 'container' &&
             anchor.element_point === 'center' &&
             anchor.target_point === 'center') {
           requiredHeight = Math.max(requiredHeight, height);
         }

-        // For bottom-anchored elements, ensure container has enough space if (anchor?.to === 'container' &&
+        if (anchor?.to === 'container' &&
             anchor.target_point?.includes('bottom')) {
           requiredHeight = Math.max(requiredHeight, height);
         }

-        // For top-anchored elements with significant height if (anchor?.to === 'container' &&
+        if (anchor?.to === 'container' &&
             anchor.target_point?.includes('top')) {
           requiredHeight = Math.max(requiredHeight, height);